u07/asio-dm-activator/README.md

 # ASIO-DM-ACTIVATOR

-ASIO-DM-Activator is a plugin for **Cubase** and **Studio One** that enables the **ASIO Direct Monitoring** feature (also known as "Blue Z") for audio interfaces that lack native support for it.
+ASIO-DM-Activator is a plugin for **Cubase** and **Studio One** that enables the **ASIO Direct Monitoring** feature (also known as "**Blue Z**") for audio interfaces that lack native support for it.

 This is a beta release, currently supporting only one device class: the **Audient iD series** (iD14 and above).
 This limitation is due to testing constraints, as I own an **iD14 MKII**.
 However, the plugin can theoretically be extended to support any device with a dedicated software mixer.
 I’d love to hear from you if you can help expand support for additional hardware.

 ---

 ## Why is this needed?
-The iD series lacks a physical **Direct Monitoring** button, making it inconvenient to access the software mixer every time via mouse.
-Additionally, DAWs can automatically toggle monitoring during recording and turn it off when unnecessary — something a native DM implementation simplifies.
+The iD series lacks a physical Direct Monitoring button, meaning you have to grab the mouse and open the mixer app every time you need to toggle it.
+Now, the button will be right inside the DAW, and the DAW can even switch it on automatically during recording.
+A significant time saver.

 ---